By Stan V. Griep

 Nature has a way of telling the gardener when the soils are good.
 If you have been successful at building rose garden soil, the earthworms come into the soil and are easily found there.
 The earthworms help aerate the soil, thus keeping the oxygen flowing through it and keeping the entire biological process in good balance, working as a well oiled machine so to speak.
 The worms further enrich the soil with their castings (a nice name for their poo…).
 It is like getting free fertilizer for your roses and who does not like that!

-Basically, a good soil makeup for roses is said to be: 1/3 clay, 1/3 coarse sand and 1/3 decomposed organic matter.
+Basically, a good soil makeup for roses is said to be: one-third clay, one-third coarse sand and one-third decomposed organic matter.
 When mixed together, these will give you the right soil blend for providing the best of soil homes for your rose bush’s root systems.
 Once you have felt the texture of this properly blended soil, it should go through your hands and fingers, and you will easily recognize it from then on.